 There is a short 2-3 week window where there is an overlap.
 We encourage children to participate in other activities and we understand that children may miss during this period.
 Communication with coaches is important for planning.

 How are the girls and boys divided up?

 CCYHA House League programs are co-ed.
 We do try to put multiple girls together on one team.
 Starting at the 14U age group, we offer a competitive all-girls travel team that plays surrounding communities.
 In addition, CCYHA holds all girls' skills sessions for all age groups 3-4 times a season and there are city-wide all girls select teams rostered through EYHA.
 These select teams allow girls playing co-ed house hockey from any organization for additional practice and games.

 8U Mites: Scores are not kept.
 However, during the second half of the season, final scores for 8U games may be kept in order to determine year end tournament brackets.

 10U Squirts, 12U Peewees and 14U Bantams: Scores are maintained and recorded on the Columbus House Hockey website in order to create the playoff brackets.

 What if we want more ice time?

-CCYHA offers “developmental” programs for those that would like additional ice time.
-For our 10U, 12U and 14U* Divisions we have a development/select program.
+CCYHA offers “select” programs for those that would like additional ice time.
+For our 10U, 12U and 14U* Divisions we have a select program.
 Players are selected based upon skill and have the option of participating on these teams.
 There is only one team per division and families will incur additional costs.
 Selection occurs during the first month of the program.